10 Best Concrete Stains of 2023 – Reviews & Top Picks

 10. Walttools Water-Based Concrete Stain

-If you like a wide variety of colors, then Walttools Stain has 40 colors of this semi-translucent concrete stain.
-You can dilute it for lighter coating, but don’t be surprised to find that it’s going to be too light even to notice a major difference after application.
+If you like a wide variety of colors, Walttools Stain has 40 colors of this semi-translucent concrete stain.
+You can dilute it for a lighter coating, but don’t be surprised to find it too light even to notice a significant difference after application.

-If you buy 1 gallon, you’ll be able to cover about 250 square feet.
-It’s mostly suitable for small projects, but it dries fairly quickly.
-It’s UV-stable, so that allows you to use it indoors or outdoors, but you’ll have to seal it so that you can get a rich color.
-It’s possible that you’ll also have to apply several coats to see a difference in color.
+If you buy 1 gallon, you can cover about 250 square feet.
+It’s primarily suitable for small projects, but it dries pretty quickly.
+It’s UV-stable, allowing you to use it indoors or outdoors, but you’ll have to seal it to get a rich color.
+It’s possible that you’ll also have to apply several coats to see a color difference.

-Diluting it will make the color even weaker, but even if you don’t dilute, you could find that it’s not very potent.
+Diluting it will weaken the color, but even if you don’t dilute it, you could find that it’s not very potent.

 - Many color options